shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 ###System Assumptions (External Dependencies)
  -  The Keystone.conf should be accesible to the Keystone service.
- -  The paste configuration file should be configures in the keystone service.
+ -  The paste configuration file should be configures in the Keystone service.

 ###Security Objective